 This brilliant movie is directed by Damian Szifron and was nominated for Best Foreign Film.
 It also stars one of Argentina’s most beloved actors, Ricardo Darín.

-Watch the Relatos Salvajes trailer on Youtube:
+Watch the trailer on Youtube or Watch Relatos Salvajes on Prime

 El Angel – The Angel (2018)